jbristowe/writing/the-gold-standard-in-dotnet-development.md

 Note: Bold text indicates when a .NET implementation added support for a given .NET Standard version.

 The common APIs for the .NET Framework and Xamarin were used as a basis for .NET Standard.
-With .NET Standard 2.0, this surface extends across the .NET ecosystem forming a Base Class Library of over 32000 APIs.
-These additions make it much easier to port existing code over to .NET Standard - there are API analyzers to help developers bring their code over to be .NET Standards comliant.
-Since .NET Standard acts as a BCL API definition, additional Framework Class Libraries can provide platform specific functionality - on top of their support for a specific .NET Standard version.
-Because of this moving, existing applications to frameworks that use .NET Standard implementations gets much easier.
+With .NET Standard 2.0, this surface extends across the .NET ecosystem forming a Base Class Library of over 32,000 APIs.
+These additions make it much easier to port existing code over to .NET Standard - there are API analyzers to help developers bring their code over to be .NET Standards compliant.
+Since .NET Standard acts as a BCL API definition, additional Framework Class Libraries can provide platform specific functionality on top of their support for a specific .NET Standard version.
+Because of this, moving existing applications to frameworks that use .NET Standard implementations gets much easier.

 ### .NET Standard Dependency

-A developers time is valuable - maintaining a long lists of APIs or profiles to adhere to .NET Standard isn't efficient.
-Managing .NET Standard compliance in a project is extremely simple - instead of requiring the individual dependencies that make up .NET Standard, a single reference is used.
+A developers time is valuable and maintaining a long lists of APIs or profiles to adhere to .NET Standard isn't efficient.
+Managing .NET Standard compliance in a project is extremely simple.
+Instead of requiring the individual dependencies that make up .NET Standard, a single reference is used.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">